 The credit agreement entered into by, and the terms of the senior notes issued by, Griffon each contain covenants that restrict the ability of Griffon and its subsidiaries to, among other things, incur additional debt, pay dividends, incur liens and make investments, acquisitions, dispositions, restricted payments and capital expenditures.
 Under the credit agreement, Griffon is also required to comply with specific financial ratios and tests.
 Griffon may not be able to comply in the future with these covenants or restrictions as a result of events beyond its control, such as prevailing economic, financial and industry conditions or a change in control of Griffon.
-If Griffon defaults in maintaining compliance with the covenants and restrictions in its credit agreement or the senior notes, its lenders could declare all of the principal and interest amounts outstanding due and payable and, in the case of the credit agreement, terminate their commitments to extend credit to Griffon in the future.
+If Griffon defaults in maintaining compliance with the covenants and restrictions in its credit agreement, terminate their commitments to extend credit to Griffon in the future.
 If Griffon or its subsidiaries are unable to secure credit in the future, its business could be harmed.